zeeman-effect/maiar-ai/packages/core/README.md

 - **Plugin-First** – Every capability, from event ingestion to action execution, is encapsulated in a plugin.
 - **Modular & Composable** – No rigid loops, no hardcoded workflows.
 The agent dynamically assembles execution pipelines.
-- **LLM-Driven Behavior** – Instead of pre-defined workflows, the AI evaluates its available tools and selects the best course of action.
+- **Model-Driven Behavior** – Instead of pre-defined workflows, the AI evaluates its available tools and selects the best course of action.
 - **Declarative Plugin Interface** – Plugins declare their triggers and actions, while the runtime orchestrates them.
 - **Pipes & Context Chains** – Input flows through plugins in a structured sequence, mirroring Unix pipes.
 - **Extensibility & Flexibility** – The core library avoids enforcing specific tools or integrations.
 It's designed around interfaces and providers that allow you to plug in your own tools and integrations.